mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Transferring you to Heiko Senate.
 Please wait a moment."

-I took the moment of silence to shift to a chair and sit down close to Thimlu.
+I took the moment of silence to shift to a chair and sit down close to Jesse.
 He opened the message and flattened it on the table, memorizing the pronunciation of the more technical words.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but I couldn't make out what they were.

 The line opened and an unenthused maman spoke, "Conduit of the Heiko Senate, Clerk Pomri."